jkk/formative/README.md

                         :datetime-select and :month-select fields.
 If not supplied, the JVM default locale will be used.
 JVM only.

+      :label-dictionary - A map of label keys to translations.
+Currently used for date widgets, so you can customize the labels "Day", "Month", and "Year" with a map like:

+                          {:day "Tag" :month "Monat" :year "Jahr"}

 New form renderers can be implemented using the `formative.render/render-form` multimethod.

 ### Field Specification